 - Agronomic: corn, hay, oats, soybeans, wheat

-- Crop Production: conservation tillage, continuous cropping, cropping systems, crop rotation, no-till
+- Crop Production: conservation tillage, cover crops, crop rotation, no-till, organic fertilizers

 - Sustainable Communities: sustainability measures

 The three-year transition period to organic certification is a major roadblock to Maryland farmers interested in organic grain production.
 Transitioning farmers must cease using their customary synthetic products and learn new organic techniques (often requiring new equipment) while receiving only conventional prices.
 In Maryland, most conventional farmers already use cover crops and practice no-till agriculture in a corn-wheat-double soybean rotation.
 Thus, we need transition strategies that will not degrade soil health by introducing intensive tillage but will provide profitability during the transition period.
 Currently, we are comparing four strategies using replicated experiments at four locations, two on commercial farm fields undergoing transition, and two on university research stations.
 The four strategies vary in levels of soil disturbance, cover crop intensity, and input costs and are being evaluated for their practicality, profitability, and soil health impacts.
 Typically, soil health assessments rely mainly on physical and chemical indicators to the neglect of soil biology.
 NE-SARE funding would allow us to add important microbial indicators that are of particular interest to organic farmers.
 We propose to study the microbial community structure, diversity, and functionality within the four systems on multiple temporal and spatial extents.
 We will perform metagenomic analysis by using DNA extraction, amplification and quantification techniques for bacteria and fungi.
 By understanding how management affects the biotic components of soil ecosystem, we anticipate to be able to help farmers design more efficient agricultural systems for organic transitions.